 There are numerous recreational opportunities throughout Woodridge and surrounding communities coordinated through SEASPAR (South East Association for Special Parks and Recreation).

 The Woodridge Park District has appointed Mike Adams, Executive Director, as the ADA compliance officer.
-If you have any questions or concerns about access to recreation for Americans with Disabilities, you may contact him via e-mail or phone at (630) 353-3400.
+If you have any questions or concerns about access to recreation for Americans with Disabilities,, you may contact him in writing sent to Fred C. Hohnke Community Center, Administration Office, 2600 Center Drive, Woodridge, IL 60517; via e-mail to email@example.com; or by phone at (630) 353-3400.

 ADA Transition Plan